tonywied17/youtube-downloader/README.md

 The application includes a settings panel that allows you to configure the following options:
 - **Audio Bitrate**: Choose the desired audio bitrate from a predefined list.
 - **Output Folder**: Set the folder where downloaded videos and MP3s will be saved.
 The default is a `downloads/` directory relative to the script location, but you can customize it.
-- **MP3 Saving Option**: Enable the option to save a separate MP3 file from the video.

 Settings are stored in a `settings.json` file within the same directory as the executable.